XHalamaX/EOS/docs/akkudoktoreos/optimization.md

 ## Energy Storage System (EMS)
 ### Battery Cost per Wh
 `preis_euro_pro_wh_akku: 0.0007`
-Defines the cost associated with stored energy in the battery.
-This ensures that the system does not treat stored energy as "free" but instead accounts for its value when optimizing energy usage.
-Use the default value or adjust it slightly so the optimization fits your needs.
+The residual value of the energy in the battery.
+Adjust as needed for your optimization.

 ### Feed-in Tariff per Wh
 `einspeiseverguetung_euro_pro_wh`
-Compensation received per Wh of excess energy fed into the grid.
+Compensation per Wh of excess energy fed into the grid.

 ### Projected Total Load
 `gesamtlast: [500, 500, ..., 500, 500]`